nicolasdonati/QMaps/README.md

 </p>

 ## Use Complex Functional Maps
-All the necessary code for complex functional maps is in the ``Tools`` Folder.
+All the necessary code for complex functional maps is in the ``Tools/`` folder.
 Apart from the standard libraries (numpy, scipy), you will need python bindings for ``libigl``, which can be installed for instance with:

     conda install -c conda-forge igl